Who They Are?

 - On May 19, 2014, the Israeli army uprooted over a thousand fruit trees on Daoud Nassar’s family farm, the Tent of Nations, located just south of Bethlehem in the West Bank.
 The Tent of Nations is an internationally known educational and environmental meeting center where people from around the world come together.
 The Nassar family has lived on this land for the last century, despite efforts by the Israeli government to displace them.
 During this time they have welcomed thousands of visitors from around the world, including hundreds of Jewish visitors from Encounter and other programs over the course of the last decade.
-When the tree uprooting happened, Ilana Sumka, past Jerusalem director of Encounter and the founder of CJNV, was asked to facilitate an international phone call with Daoud Nassar and Encounter alumni.
-When Ilana asked Daoud how Jews around the world could support him, Daoud replied: you could come replant the trees with us in a show of solidarity, to demonstrate that the Israeli Army’s bulldozers don’t represent your Jewish values.
-Nine months later, in February 2015, twenty-five Jews from the US, Canada and Europe spent a week replanting trees on the farm and CJNV was born.
+When the tree uprooting happened, Ilana Sumka, the previous Jerusalem director of Encounter and the founder of CJNV, was asked to facilitate an international phone call with Daoud Nassar and Encounter alumni.
+When Ilana asked Daoud how Jews around the world could support him, Daoud replied: "You could come replant the trees with us in a show of solidarity, to demonstrate that the Israeli Army’s bulldozers don’t represent your Jewish values."
+Nine months later, in February 2015, twenty-five Jews from the US, Canada, and Europe spent a week replanting trees on the farm, giving birth to the Center for Jewish Nonviolence.

-- A central mechanism of the Occupation is divide-and-conquer which isolates the efforts and struggles of communities and individuals, oftentimes pitting them against each other.
-This weakens and deflects those efforts away from the underlying problem, the system of Occupation.
-The Center for Jewish Nonviolence was founded on the premise that Jews from around the world standing in solidarity with Palestinians who are facing eviction from their homes and displacement from their land is both necessary and groundbreaking.
+- A central mechanism of the Occupation is the concept of "divide-and-conquer," which isolates the efforts and struggles of communities and individuals, oftentimes pitting them against each other.
+This weakens and deflects these efforts away from the underlying problem, the system of Occupation.
+The Center for Jewish Nonviolence was founded on the premise that Jews from around the world, standing in solidarity with Palestinians who are facing eviction from their homes and displacement from their land, is both necessary and groundbreaking.

-CJNV strives for a future that honors the full equality and shared humanity of both Palestinians and Israelis. strives for a future that honors the full equality and shared humanity of both Palestinians and Israelis.
+- CJNV strives for a future that honors the full equality and shared humanity of both Palestinians and Israelis.
 In the pursuit of such, CJNV's work embraces specific guiding principles including:

-- Invitation from Palestinians: On May 19, 2014 the Israeli army uprooted 1,500 trees at the Nassar family farm, Tent of Nations, near Bethlehem.
+- Invitation from Palestinians: On May 19, 2014, the Israeli army uprooted 1,500 trees at the Nassar family farm, Tent of Nations, near Bethlehem.
 On a call with Ilana Sumka, CJNV’s founder, Daoud Nassar asked for Jews to come help replant the trees.
-CJNV's impulse to be in close relationship with their partners, grounded in solidarity, and to follow invitation from members of the local community help shapes their co-vision of shared resistance which guides their work.
+CJNV's impulse to be in close relationship with their partners, grounded in solidarity, and to follow invitation from members of the local community helps shape their co-vision of shared resistance, which guides their work.

-- Developing Resistive Relationships: CJNV believes that relationships rooted in deep solidarity and co-resistance between Palestinians, Israelis, and Jews from around the world can and will disrupt and destabilize the material and ideological systems that uphold Occupation and oppress communities on both sides of the Green Line.
-They have seen these resistive relationships transform what is possible in our actioas and in everyone involved, shifting movement landscapes and upending injustice.
+- Developing Resistive Relationships: CJNV believes that relationships rooted in deep solidarity and co-resistance between Palestinians, Israelis, and Jews from around the world can, and will, disrupt and destabilize the material and ideological systems that uphold Occupation and oppress communities on both sides of the Green Line.
+They have seen these resistive relationships transform what is possible in our actions and in everyone involved, shifting movement landscapes and upending injustice.
 They also acknowledge that communities of solidarity foster resiliency and audacity.

 - Maintaining a Growth Mindset: CJNV knows that their work requires flexibility and being adaptable, to learn from and be responsive to changing circumstances and possibilities.
-They believe that imaginative experimentation allows us to visualize and actualize new realities so they can push themselves and their supporters to the edges of what seems possible: strategically, politically, personally and spiritually.
+They believe that imaginative experimentation allows them to visualize and actualize new realities so they can push themselves and their supporters to the edges of what seems possible: strategically, politically, personally, and spiritually.

-- Embracing a Plurality of Perspectives: CJNV welcomes multiple perspectives, approaches, beliefs and political ideologies, and seeks to cultivate dialogue and negotiation about these differences.
-Those affiliated with CJNV take a variety of positions on the Right of Return, BDS, solutions, Zionism, etc. However, they encourage coming together under a common banner of solidarity and co-resistance.
-They believe that in coming together across these differences we can all gain greater collective power, and challenge and push each other to become fuller and more developed justice-seekers.
-Know this isn’t always easy, such solidarity requires us to be in deep and vulnerable relationship with each other.
+- Embracing a Plurality of Perspectives: CJNV welcomes multiple perspectives, approaches, beliefs, and political ideologies, seeking to cultivate dialogue and negotiation about these differences.
+Those affiliated with CJNV take a variety of positions on the Right of Return, BDS, Zionism, etc. However, they encourage coming together under a common banner of solidarity and co-resistance.
+They believe that in coming together across these differences, we can all gain greater collective power and challenge each other to become fuller and more developed justice-seekers.
+They acknowledge this is not always easy, such solidarity requires people to be in deep, vulnerable relationships with each other.

 - Consciousness of Privilege: As diaspora Jews, CJNV recognizes their unique privilege and ability to navigate across the intensified divisions created and sustained by the Occupation.
-They use this power to play a connecting role for Jewish, Palestinian and Israeli groups and individuals who stand firmly against the occupation, particularly in terms of fostering and strengthening international↔on-the-ground connections and leveraging international support on the ground.
+They use this power to play a connecting role for Jewish, Palestinian, and Israeli groups and individuals who stand firmly against the occupation, particularly in terms of fostering and strengthening international on-the-ground connections and leveraging international support.
 They also support and amplify the efforts of those marginalized while working to dismantle and disrupt the systems that benefit some of us at the expense of others.